I Want It That Way: Commercial performance

 "I Want It That Way" became one of the most successful singles by the band in most countries where it has charted.
 In Australia, the song debuted at number six on the ARIA Singles Chart week of May 16, 1999, dropping to number seven the next week.
-Later, it climbed to number three, before peaking at number two, becoming their highest-charting single, alongside "As Long As You Love Me" (which also peaked at number two), until "Incomplete" surpassed them, in 2005, reaching number-one.
+Later, it climbed to number three before peaking at number two, becoming their highest-charting single, alongside "As Long As You Love Me" (which also peaked at number two), until "Incomplete" surpassed them, in 2005, reaching number-one.
 It was certified platinum by the Australian Recording Industry Association, for selling over 70,000 copies.
 In New Zealand, the song debuted at number two, peaking at number-one for two consecutive weeks.
 It became their second number-one single, after "As Long As You Love Me" (1997).
-The song was also a number-one hit in Austria, where it debuted at the top, before falling to number three and regaining the number-one position again.
+The song was also a number-one hit in Austria, where it debuted at the top before falling to number three and regaining the number-one position again.
 It was also their second number-one single, after "Quit Playing Games (With My Heart)" (1996).
 The song also topped the charts of Germany, the Netherlands, Norway, and Switzerland.

-In the United States, "I Want It That Way" became the group's fourth top-10 single.
-It opened at number 72 on the Billboard Hot 100 the week of April 24, 1999, and after nine weeks it reached and peaked at number six, staying there for eight non-consecutive weeks, also breaking the record for most radio station adds in its first week with 165, it didn't chart higher because the track was not released as a commercially available single during the height of its popularity, so the song was not able to go any higher than No. 6 on the Billboard Hot 100, which then combined only airplay and sales data to determine the week's most popular songs in the US.
+"I Want It That Way" became the group's fourth top-10 single in the United States.
+It opened at number 72 on the Billboard Hot 100 the week of April 24, 1999.
+After nine weeks it reached and peaked at number six, staying there for eight non-consecutive weeks, also breaking the record for most radio station adds in its first week with 165.
+It did not chart higher as it was not released commercially during the height of its popularity, so the song was not able to go any higher than No. 6 on the Billboard Hot 100, which then combined only airplay and sales data to determine the week's most popular songs in the US.
 It also reached the number-one spot on the Billboard Hot Adult Contemporary Tracks charts, where it stayed for ten non consecutive weeks.
 On the Billboard Mainstream Top 40 chart the single debuted at number 30 the week of April 24, 1999, and reached the top of the chart after twelve weeks, it set a record for most weeks at number one.
 Additionally, it reached number one on the Radio Songs chart for three weeks from July 17, 1999, to July 31, 1999.
-In the United Kingdom, "I Want It That Way" debuted at the top of the UK Singles Chart the week of the May 15, 1999, and became the band's first and only number-one single.
+In the United Kingdom, "I Want It That Way" debuted at the top of the UK Singles Chart the week of May 15, 1999, and became the band's first and only number-one single.
 The song was also the 15th biggest selling boyband single of the 1990s in the UK selling 423,300 copies.